back

 Introverts don’t like to be surprised.
 Once they set themselves on a schedule, introverts prefer to stay on track.
 With independent work, people have lots of freedom to set a schedule that works for them.
 And most importantly, introverts don’t have to worry about many impromptu meetings or huddles when they work alone.

 Whether you want to get a job quickly to cover bills or find a new profession that you’re passionate about, you can work independently while doing it.
-Our world is full of ways to make money and be your own boss.
+Our world is full of ways to make money and work alone.
 And when you are happy with your work, you are much more likely to succeed and achieve the financial independence you’ve always dreamed of.

 References: